csharpfritz/TwitchConSentimentBot/docs/00-get-started.md

 The code for the bot has been written and tested with [.NET Core 3](https://dot.net) and [Node 10.16](https://nodejs.org).

+For the extensions you will be building in modules two and three, you will need the [Twitch Developer Rig](https://github.com/twitchdev/developer-rig) installed.
+Download from their GitHub repository for your operating system.

 ## The Twitch Developer Portal

 The developer platform for Twitch is accessed at https://dev.twitch.tv  From here, you will be able to define applications and extensions as well as find documentation for all of the APIs on the platform.